-Step#1: Light Sanding Does the Trick
+Step#1: Begin With Light Sanding

 Choose an area several feet square, then use a quarter-sheet hand-held electric finishing sander and 120-grit paper to slightly roughen the surface of the existing finish.
 Next, grab a piece of the same kind of sandpaper and use it by hand to smoothen the transition between the existing old finish that’ll remain and those bare areas worn right through to the wood.
-It doesn’t take much sanding time – perhaps 30 minutes to do a 15 x 20-foot room – always in the same direction as the wood grain.
+It doesn’t take much sanding time – perhaps 30 minutes to do a 15 x 20-foot room – always sanding in the same direction as the wood grain.
 If you’ve done things right, the bare areas will look fairly fresh, while the remaining finish will be somewhat cloudy and dusty looking from the abrasion.
-Your floor won’t look terrific yet, but don’t despair.
+Your floor won’t look terrific yet (worse than before, actually), but don’t despair.
 Things are about the get a whole lot better.